 I have reproduced the pages as they were given to me in hard copy.
 The full text and pictures takes up two sheets of A4.
 There are guidelines to cut the story into equal pages so that it can be made into a booklet.
 I laminated the cut strips and used a comb binder – the one I based this copy on is over 5 years old and has had quite a lot of use!

 The story may seem simplistic, but I have had good success using it with children from Reception (age 4-5) up to Year 3 (age 7-8).
 I’ve used it 1:1, in small groups and even in whole class situations – if one person delivers the original story to the whole cohort, then everyone has had the same input and class teachers/teaching assistants can reinforce afterwards.
-We had a ‘reference’ copy in each classroom.
+We had a ‘reference’ copy in each classroom at my last school.

 It’s pretty self-evident when you read the story,